riosrose/leaflet-challenge/README.md

 Dataset: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson
          The dataset is referanced and leveraged directly in thew code to a URL from the USGS website.
 Data file is in a JSON format.
 # Code
-Source Code stored in repo to create a comprehensive data visualization project that used : HTML for structure, CSS for styling and JavaScript for interactivity.
+Source Code stored in this repo to create a comprehensive data visualization project that used : HTML for structure, CSS for styling and JavaScript for interactivity.
 **HTML : https://github.com/riosrose/leaflet-challenge/blob/main/Leaflet-Part-1/index.html
          This file contains the structure of the webpage where the data visualization will be displayed.
 It includes the necessary HTML elements, such as <html>, <head>, <body>, and may link to external CSS and JavaScript files.
 **CSS** : https://github.com/riosrose/leaflet-challenge/tree/main/Leaflet-Part-1/static/css